rezarahem/jupiter-core/README.md

    ssh-keygen -t ed25519 -C "your_email@example.com"
    ```

    <span style="color: yellow;">NOTE</span> Consider the public key has a `.pub` extension.
-You can safely share this key, but never ever expose you private key.
+You can safely share this key, but never ever expose your private key.

    Read your ssh public key with this command, then get a copy of it.